 It won't hurt to wiggly the component while pulling down and simultaneously repeating some type of prayer.

-Locate the original blower install bolts (blue arrow) and source a couple of bolts approximately 1 inch longer that the originals. (red arrow)
+(Photograph below) Locate the original blower install bolts (blue arrow) and source a couple of bolts approximately 1 inch longer that the originals. (green arrow).

 Offer up the rebuilt assembly (with the blue duct taped on) up to the firewall.

 Photographed below is the opening in the cowl that the blower module's top door goes into.
 Note the position of my hand.
 This will allow me to guide the right side of the top door into the cowl opening.